-The feathers covering the ears also keep the wind out while flying, reducing unnecessary noise that could distract or confuse the parrot.
-They also protect them from air turbulence and dirt, dust, debris, and water.
+The feathers covering the ears keep the wind out while flying, reducing noise that could distract or confuse the parrot.
+Also, this protects them from air turbulence, debris, bugs, and rain.

 They have an inner ear bone called the columella, which connects to the eardrum.
-The inner ear is bathed in fluid, while the outer and middle ear contains air.
+The inner ear contains fluid, while the outer and middle ear contains air.

-- Lagena, which detects low-frequency sounds.
+- Lagena: Detects low-frequency sounds.